lopsae/gick/readme.md

 	 M some/folder/file
 	 M some/folder/otherFile

-	# Display the tracking branch
+	# Display the tracking branch, but none yet
 	> gracking
 	No tracking branch

-	# Add some files, you only need one or more pieces of the path
+	# Add some files, you only need one or more substrings of the path displayed in git status
 	> gad file
 	add 'some/folder/file'
 	> gad oth File
 	add 'some/folder/otherFile'

-	# Reset again a file, also just with any piece of the path
+	# Reset a file, also just with any piece of the path
 	> geset her
 	reset 'some/folder/otherFile'